-The February Revolution was an unplanned and largely spontaneous uprising that brought about the abdication of Nicholas II and the end of tsarism in Russia.
+The February Revolution was a largely spontaneous uprising that brought about the abdication of Nicholas II and the end of tsarism in Russia.
+It was largely caused by Russia’s involvement in World War I, which placed enormous strain on Russia’s economy, leading to significant shortages, while highlighting the gross incompetence of the tsarist regime.

 These marches were a shadow of what was to come.
 By 1916, urban food shortages were even more critical.
 The war increased demand but food production had fallen away significantly.
 This prompted St Petersburg to authorise grain requisitioning in 31 different provinces.